mbyien/CougSat_IHU-PMIC/readme.md

 # Project Description #
 CougSat-1, Wasginton State University’s first satellite, developed a robust mission support system for nanosatellites, covering ADCS, EPS, IHU, RCS, and structural subsystems.
 A secondary objective tested plant germination in microgravity, laying groundwork for future agricultural research in space.

+This repository specifically covers the work I did on the IHU.
+I helped develop the camera drivers and worked on the CO2 and temperature sensor for the payload system.

 #### File Structure ####
 Each processor (usually each subsystem) has a folder that contains its software.
 It may reference common drivers or components in the CISLibrary folder.